lomboto05-commits/contentsquare-website-analytics/README.md

 The analysis uses data exported from Contentsquare based on activity recorded on the e-commerce storefront.

+This project was completed using a Contentsquare trial environment, which limited the amount of data and export functionality available.

 The available dataset covers 7 sessions during the analysis period.
-Due to the small sample size, findings are treated as observations and areas for further investigation rather than statistically representative conclusions.
+Due to the small sample size and trial limitations, the findings are treated as directional observations rather than statistically representative conclusions about a wider customer population.

+The project is intended to demonstrate the practical use of Contentsquare and the analysis of website behaviour rather than provide production-level performance estimates.

 ## Key Metrics